rails/rails/guides/source/migrations.md

 will create an index identical to calling `add_index :products, :category_id`.

 NOTE: The `references` helper does not actually create foreign key constraints for you.
-You will need to use `execute` or a plugin that adds "foreign key support":#active-record-and-referential-integrity.
+You will need to use `execute` or a plugin that adds [foreign key support](#active-record-and-referential-integrity).

 If the helpers provided by Active Record aren't enough you can use the `execute` method to execute arbitrary SQL.